companieshouse/styleguides/feature_flag.md

   work and have a much longer shelf-life (e.g. those to control access to logic implemented for Covid-19) or indeed be permanent.
 * Liaise with support about how the flag should be used.
 * Values for LIVE environments should be specified in Release Notes.
-Values for other environments should be set in Docker config files.
+Values or the Terraform configuration within the project repository for other environments should be set in Docker config files.

 ### Techniques